Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Bello Espresso Bar

-We spent our last morning here while waiting for our airport transfer and it ticked all the boxes — from full English breakfasts to gyros, plus smoothies and great coffee.
+We spent our last morning here while waiting for our airport transfer and it ticked all the boxes, room full English breakfasts to gyros, plus smoothies and great coffee.
 Something for everyone, another great brunch spot in Chania.

 Dinner in Chania Old Town